 Crafting a Non-Intrusive Outreach Message

-Once you’ve spotted a promising prospect, it’s time to reach out.
-The absolute key here is to be helpful, not pushy.
-A generic, cold pitch is the fastest way to get ignored.
-Instead, their engagement gives you the perfect, natural excuse to start a conversation.
+Once you have spotted a promising prospect, the key is to be helpful, not pushy.
+A generic cold pitch gets ignored.
+Their engagement gives you a natural reason to start a conversation.

 Here’s a simple, effective way to frame your outreach: